Huegoxaga/notes/finance/related-concepts.md

      - For example, when time is the limiting factor, then calculate the unit CM per hour and maximize the production of the highest
   3. Produce the maximum that can be sold of the product with the highest contribution per unit of limiting factor.
   4. Repeat for the next best product and so on until the scarce resource is used up

+### Budgeting

+- A budget is a detailed quantitative plan for acquiring and using financial and other resources over a specified forthcoming time period
+- The act of preparing a budget is called budgeting
+- The use of budgets to control an organization's activity is known as budgetary control
+- An estimate is done by experts for an area, a forcast is based on certain estimates, and some forcast become the budget
+- Controllability - The degree of influence that a manager has over costs, revenues, or related items for which he is being held responsible
+- The budgeting process may be abused both by superiors and subordinates, leading to negative outcomes
+  - Superiors may dominate the budget process or hold subordinates accountable for events they have no control over
+  - Subordinates may build "budgetary slack" into their budgets - set budget on theirs flavor to maximize performance
+- Advantages of Budgets
+  - Promotes planning, including the implementation of plans
+    - Link the budget with strategic analysis for the organization including overall objectives, trends, risks, alternative strategies
+    - Promotes coordination and communication among subunits within the company
+  - Motivates managers and other employees
+  - Apply and influence control
+    - Assign responsibilities by allocating resources to managers
+    - Set targets and goals
+- Provide performance evaluation and feedback criteria
+  - Comparing actual performance against a budget is better than comparing this year’s achievements to last year’s results including corrective action
+- Short-Term Budgets (1 year or less) deals with Quantities to produce, Quantities to sell, Supplies acquisitions, Financial resources needed
+- Long-Term Budgets (more than one year) deals with Forecasts of large asset acquisitions, Financing plans, Research and development plans
+- Master Budget (Short-Term Budget Application)
+  - Coordinates and summarizes all the financial projections of all the organization’s individual budgets in a single document for a set period of time
+  - Includes operating estimates, a cash budget, and pro forma financial statements (balance sheet, income statement, and statement of cash flows)
+  - Embraces operating and financing activities and decisions
+- Operating Budget - The set of budgets leading to the pro-forma (budgeted) income statement, it involves the following steps:
+  1. Prepare the Revenues Budget
+  2. Prepare the Production Budget (in Units)
+  3. Prepare the Direct Materials Usage Budget and Direct Materials Purchases Budget
+  4. Prepare the Direct Manufacturing Labour Budget
+  5. Prepare the Manufacturing Overhead Costs Budget
+  6. Prepare the Ending Inventories Budget
+  7. Prepare the Cost of Goods Sold Budget
+  8. Prepare the Operating Expense (Period Cost) Budget
+  9. Prepare the Budgeted Income Statement
+- Financial Budget - The set of budgets that comprise and lead to the capital budget, cash budget, pro-forma balance sheet and the pro-forma statement of cash flows, it involves the following steps:
+  1. Prepare the capital expenditures budget
+  2. Prepare the cash budget
+  3. Prepare the budgeted balance sheet
+  4. Prepare the budgeted statement of cash flows
+- Production Budget = Sales budget + Ending Inventory - Beginning Inventory = Total Expected Asset - Total Existing Asset

+#### Responsibility Accounting

+- Responsibility Accounting - Focuses on information sharing, not in laying blame on a particular manager
+- Types of Responsibility Centers
+  - Cost - Accountable for costs only
+  - Revenue - Accountable for revenues only
+  - Profit - Accountable for revenues and costs
+  - Investment - Accountable for investments, revenues, and costs